What is arthroscopy?

-Arthroscopy is a surgical procedure that allows your orthopedic surgeon access to the inside of your joint through several tiny incisions.
-Your physician can confirm your diagnosis and repair any injured tissue by using a camera and tools inserted into the joint space.
-By using this less-invasive technique, patients may experience less pain and enjoy faster recovery following their procedure.
+Arthroscopy is a surgical procedure that allows your shoulder specialist to visualize the inside of your joint through several tiny incisions.
+Your specialist can confirm your diagnosis and repair any injured tissues by using a camera and specialized arthroscopic tools inserted into the joint space.

 What can I expect after surgery?

 Immediately after surgery, you will be placed in a recovery room and monitored by a nurse.
 You can expect your shoulder to be bandaged and immobilized.
 After you are awake and alert, a nurse will help you get ready to go home.
-It is necessary for you to arrange for someone to drive you home, since you will be unfit to drive.
+You will need to arrange for someone to receive your after-surgery instructions and drive you home, because the sedation will make driving unsafe.

-Your doctor may prescribe a cold compression therapy unit for you to use postoperatively (Aircast Cryo/Cuff).
+Your doctor may prescribe a cold compression therapy unit for you to use after surgery.
 Integrated cold and compression is clinically proven to reduce postoperative swelling and pain, and help you regain range of motion.
 Summit Orthopedics believes that the cold compression therapy unit will provide you with the best possible outcome in the days following your surgery.

 The length of your recovery depends on the procedure performed.
 You can talk with your orthopedic surgeon regarding your specific situation and recovery plan.

 Learn about how Summit personalizes rotator cuff surgery to your needs and goals.

 Arthroscopic procedures have increased surgical accuracy with less invasive techniques that also improve the patient recuperation experience.
 Dr. Furmanek explains how arthroscopy works.